Capacity Requirements Planning, or CRP for short, is a process businesses use to determine their future resource needs.

 How to re-evaluate Capacity requirements planning?

-Following are the few tips to re-evaluate CRP
+Following are a few tips to re-evaluate CRP.

-- Study the latest records of inventory and sales to find the quantity of products or services that are selling
+- Study the latest inventory and sales records to find the number of selling products or services.

-- Study the production records to find the number of products that the company manufacturing
+- Study the production records to find the number of products the company manufactures.

-- If the production is sufficient to meet the future demand no need to make changes.
-If it is not sufficient then the company has to initiate to increase capacity requirements and the production level by hiring more employees, upgrading equipments, upgrading technologies
+- Suppose the production is sufficient to meet the future demand without making changes.
+However, if it is not enough, the company has to increase capacity requirements and the production level by hiring more employees, upgrading equipment, and upgrading technologies.

 Factors that affect the capacity requirements planning

-Some of the factors affect the capacity planning.
+Some of the factors affect capacity planning.
 They are

-- Type of products: Products with complexity require more time to produce leads to delay in the production process and it also requires more skilled employees and the most efficient equipment.
+- Type of products: Products with complexity require more time to produce, lead to delays in the production process, and require more skilled employees and the most efficient equipment.
 Simple products need less time.
-Hence it can be produced in large volume with a short period of time.
+Hence it can be produced in large volumes within a short period.

-- Financial expenditure: Company must have the ability to invest on machineries or workforce
+- Financial expenditure: The company must have the ability to invest in machinery or workforce.

-- Availability of skilled workforce: If the company has the same skilled employees or no skilled employees, then it affects the capacity of the output product.
+- Availability of skilled workforce: If the company has the same qualified or no skilled employees, it affects the output product’s capacity.

-- Capacity of the equipment: Equipment in good condition helps to speed up the production process.
+- The capacity of the equipment: Equipment in good condition helps speed up the production process.

-- CRP plays an important role in the success of a company.
+- CRP plays an essential role in the success of a company.